code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 The following step by step tutorial illustrates a basic example in which we will configure, build and run a Hello World contract first client and endpoint using a WSDL, Spring-WS, Spring Boot and Maven.

+The tutorial code is organized in such a way that you can choose to only run the [client]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html#creating-the-client-consumer) (consumer) or [endpoint]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html#creating-the-endpoint-provider) (provider) part.
+In the below example we will setup both parts and then make an end-to-end test in which the client calls the endpoint.

+# General Project Setup

+If you want to learn more about Spring WS - head on over to the [Spring WS tutorials page]({{ site.url }}/spring-ws/).
+{: .notice--primary}

 Tools used:
 * Spring-WS 2.4
 * Spring Boot 1.5
 * Maven 3.5

-The tutorial code is organized in such a way that you can choose to only run the [client]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html#creating-the-client-consumer) (consumer) or [endpoint]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html#creating-the-endpoint-provider) (provider) part.
-In the below example we will setup both parts and then make an end-to-end test in which the client calls the endpoint.

-# General Project Setup

 As Spring Web Services is **contract first only**, we need to start from a contract definition.
 In this tutorial we will use a Hello World service that is defined by below WSDL.
 The service takes as input a person's first and last name and returns a greeting.